lunextelecom/event-processor/README.md

 Kafka

 ###### Continuous Query
-One method of doing incremental computation is by using continous query.
-Continous query operates on streaming dataset/timeseries and recompute incrementally on each new sample data.
+One method of doing incremental computation is by using Continuous query.
+Continuous query operates on streaming dataset/timeseries and recompute incrementally on each new sample data.

 ```
 SELECT [Fields] FROM [Data] WHERE [Conditions] GroupBy [AggregateField]